workflow4metabolomics/workflow4metabolomics/README.md

 	<requirement type="package">r-pmcmr</requirement>
 </requirements>
 ```
-Requirements will be looked for inside the [bioconda](https://bioconda.github.io/index.html) GitHub repository install by conda inside a virtual environment.
-Thus you can check there if your particolar package is defined, or if the specific version your tool requests is provided.
+Requirements will be looked for inside the [bioconda](https://bioconda.github.io/index.html) GitHub repository and installed by conda inside a virtual environment.
+Thus you can check there if your particular package is defined, or if the specific version your tool requests is provided.
 In this example, the R language version 3.2.2 will be installed, as well as the batch and PMCMR R libraries (no version specified, but that could have been possible).

 ##### Command